by Vova Ovsiienko – Sep 1, 2021 8:16:00 AM • 8 min

 Humanity has always tried to perpetuate its own memory through the mediums of art, literature, photography, and video.

 Modern technologies make it possible to copy a person's speech, appearance, and facial expressions, opening the way to digital immortality and the doubling of people who passed away long before.
+One such technology at the forefront of this development is AI voice cloning technology, which can replicate a person's voice with remarkable accuracy, raising both exciting possibilities and ethical concerns about the use of such technology.

 Based on the information we have about an individual, a copy of their personality should be able to behave, react, and think in the same way.